 "How do you know we're not from Minnesota?"

-Her eyebrows soared and she gave a little snort.
-"Really?
-The accent's a dead give-a-way, but your pal's shirt comes in a close second.
+Mara's eyebrows flew upward and she gave a little snort.
+"The accent's a dead give-a-way, but your pal's shirt comes in handy.
 No one from these parts would be caught dead wearing a Boston shirt."